factorhouse/slipway/README.md

 Slipway is built to meet the requirements of [kPow](https://kpow.io/).

-kPow is a self-hosted JAR/Docker container that runs on our customers infrastructure.
-Each customers configuration+deployment of kPow's web server is unique.
+kPow is a self-hosted JAR/Docker container that runs on our customer's infrastructure.
+Each customer's configuration+deployment of kPow's web server is unique.

 Thus, Slipway is battle tested.
 We imagine kPow is one of the most heavily deployed Clojure projects out there.